Kruemelkatze/vscode-dashboard/README.md

 * Only **colors** defined by the theme were used.
 So the dashboard should always blend nicely into your VSCode design.
 If not, you can customize them in the settings.
 * vscode-dashboard automatically detects if a project is a **Git repository**.
 If so, this is indicated by an icon.

-### Customization
+### Configuration

-The dashboard can be customized to an extend using the vscode configuration:
+The dashboard can be configured and customized using the vscode configuration:

+* Projects are stored in the globalState by default (saved on machine), but can be set to be saved in the settings (to be synced via [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync)) instead.
+Note that by doing so, you remove the possiblity of having varying dashboards on your synced devices.
 * Startup behaviour (open always, on empty editor, or never)
+* Placement of '+' button
 * Visibility of project path
 * Colors (see below)